spiral/docs/docs/en/cookbook/custom-dispatcher.md

 ```

 When RoadRunner starts PHP workers, it can pass a value for the `RR_MODE` variable to indicate which plugin should be
 used.
-The Spiral Framework can then use the value of this variable to choose the appropriate dispatcher for the current
+Spiral can then use the value of this variable to choose the appropriate dispatcher for the current environment.
-environment.

 ### Build the RoadRunner Binary with Velox